jrp244/byu-cs324/hw-sockets/README.md

  6. You will be doing a writeup on this assignment.
 Call your writeup `sockets.txt`.
-Make sure you answer any questions/provide outputs as stated in the *bolded* questions/statements (there should be XX in all).
+Make sure you answer any questions/provide outputs as stated in the *bolded* questions/statements (there should be 28 in all).

 ## Strings and Bytes